jczerwinski/independent-study/design.md

 ### Quality

-Twenty (20) marks are to be given for overall quality of the design itself.
+Twenty (20) marks are given for overall quality of the design itself.
 The design should:

 - Have a logical structure and flow
 - Follow an intuitive model of the problem domain (academic writing)